PacktPublishing/Learn-Ethical-Hacking-from-Scratch/README.md

 ## What is this book about?
 This book starts with the basics of ethical hacking, how to practice hacking safely and legally, and how to install and interact with Kali Linux and the Linux terminal.
 You will explore network hacking, where you will see how to test the security of wired and wireless networks.
 You’ll also learn how to crack the password for any Wi-Fi network (whether it uses WEP, WPA, or WPA2) and spy on the connected devices.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-* Learn how to manage users, groups, and permissions
+* Understand ethical hacking and the different fields and types of hackers
-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
+* Set up a penetration testing lab to practice safe and legal hacking
-* Setup SSH for remote access, and connect it to other nodes
+* Explore Linux basics, commands, and how to interact with the terminal
-* Understand how to add, remove, and search for packages
+* Access password-protected networks and spy on connected clients
-* Use NFS and Samba to share directories with other users
+* Use server and client-side attacks to hack and control remote computers

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788622057) today!